Kernel Mean Embedding of Distributions: A Review and Beyond: Conclusions

 \subsubsection{Acknowledgement}

 KM would like to thank Anant Raj for reading the first draft of this survey and providing several helpful comments.
 We thank Wittawat Jitkrittum, Sebastian Nowozin, and Dino Sejdinovic for detailed and thoughtful comments about the final draft.
-We are also in debt to anonymous reviewers who provided insightful reviews that helped to improve the manuscript significantly.
+We also thank Motonobu Kanagawa for pointing out the mistake in one of his paper, and gave detailed explanation of the mistake, which we have included in the survey.
+Last but not least, we are in debt to the editor and anonymous reviewers who provided insightful reviews that helped to improve the survey significantly.